Generalization Bounds for Noisy Iterative Algorithms Using Properties of Additive Noise Channels: Preliminaries

-\paragraph{Information-theoretic generalization bounds.} A recent work by \citet{xu2017information} provided a framework for analyzing algorithmic generalization.
+A recent work by \citet{xu2017information} provided a framework for analyzing algorithmic generalization.
 Specifically, they considered a learning algorithm as a channel (i.e., conditional probability distribution) that takes a training set $\rS$ as input and outputs a parameter $\rW$.
 Furthermore, they derived an upper bound for the expected generalization gap using the mutual information $I(\rW;\rS)$.
 This bound was later tightened by \citet{bu2020tightening} using an individual sample mutual information.
 Next, we recall the generalization bound in \citet{bu2020tightening}.
-By adapting their proof and leveraging variational representations of $f$-divergence \citep{nguyen2010estimating}, we present another two generalization bounds based on different kinds of $f$-information. \begin{lemma} Consider a learning algorithm which takes a dataset $\rS=(\rZ_1,\cdots, \rZ_n)$ as input and outputs $\rW$. \begin{itemize} \item \citep[Proposition~1 in][]{bu2020tightening} If the loss $\ell(\bw,\rZ)$ is $\sigma$-sub-Gaussian under $\rZ \sim \mu$ for all $\bw \in \mathcal{W}$, then
+By adapting their proof and leveraging variational representations of $f$-divergence \citep{nguyen2010estimating}, we present another two generalization bounds based on different kinds of $f$-information.
+Note that these two bounds can also be obtained from Corollary~1 in \citet{rodriguez2021tighter} and applying Jensen's inequality to Eq.~(15) in the same paper, respectively. \begin{lemma} Consider a learning algorithm which takes a data set $\rS=(\rZ_1,\cdots, \rZ_n)$ as input and outputs $\rW$. \begin{itemize} \item \citep[Proposition~1 in][]{bu2020tightening} If the loss $\ell(\bw,\rZ)$ is $\sigma$-sub-Gaussian under $\rZ \sim \mu$ for all $\bw \in \mathcal{W}$, then

 where $I(\rW; \rZ_i)$ is the mutual information (i.e., $f$-information with $f(t) = t\log t$). \item If the loss $\ell(\bw,\rZ)$ is upper bounded by a constant $A>0$, then

 where ${\textnormal T}(\rW; \rZ_i)$ is the ${\textnormal T}$-information (i.e., $f$-information with $f(t) = |t-1|/2$). \item If the variance of the loss function is finite (i.e., $\Var{\ell(\rW; \rZ)} < \infty$), then